fylgja/site/src/components/utilpack/index.md

 **Sample with property**

-If you want to use diffrent value for the property.
+If you want to use different value for the property.
 Than what the util key name is.

 ```scss